databrickslabs/overwatch/docs-compose/overwatch_docs/content/FAQ/_index.md

 * [Interactive Cluster Policy Only](/assets/FAQ/interactive_logs_policy_rule.json)
 * [Automated Cluster Policy Only](/assets/FAQ/automated_logs_policy_rule.json)
 * [Interactive AND Automated Cluster Policy](/assets/FAQ/global_logs_policy_rule.json)

+## Q8: Can I use Unity Catalog (UC) with Overwatch
+As of 0.7.0 UC is not fully supported.
+Overwatch dev team is working with the UC teams to identify best practices, a proper strategy, and implement first-party support.
+We do have customers successfully using Overwatch atop Unity Catalog but it requires some special considerations.
+We will continue to update this FAQ as we get more information.
+Please follow the requirements below if you would like to try to get Overwatch to work on UC before it's fully supported.

+* Use DBR 11.1+
+* Use a full path as storage prefix (i.e. s3://... or abfs://)
+* Ensure the catalog is created using an external location
+    * Ensure the Overwatch Cluster has direct, full read/write access to the path location.
+Consumers will not need this but the OW cluster does.
+* Ensure the user that executes the OW cluster has full access to the catalog
+* Configure the Data Target as an [External Metastore](https://databrickslabs.github.io/overwatch/gettingstarted/advancedtopics/#using-external-metastores)

 Remember to remove user ability to create unrestricted clusters and assign appropriate permissions to the policies